AMSTerUsers/AMSTer_Distribution/README.md

 Primary (both in radar geometry or in geographic coordinates), e.g. for land use or geomorphological changes tracking.

-AMSTer is able to process any type of SAR data (ERS1 & 2, EnviSAT, ALOS, ALOS2, RadarSAT, CosmoSkyMed, TerraSAR-X, TanDEM-X (incl. bistatic mode), Sentinel1 A & B (incl.
-SM mode), Kompsat5, PAZ, SAOCOM, ICEYE...).
+AMSTer is able to process any type of SAR data (ERS1 & 2, EnviSAT, ALOS, ALOS2, RadarSAT, CosmoSkyMed, TerraSAR-X, TanDEM-X (incl. bistatic mode), Sentinel1 A, B, C & D (incl.
+SM mode), Kompsat5, PAZ, SAOCOM, ICEYE, NISAR...).
 AMSTer Engine is optimised to fit the needs of the AMSTer Toolbox, which benefitted from some of its unique specificities.